-5E underpin digitisation and supports specifically the European electronics industry in seizing opportunities by federating – not merging – the three European electronics ecosystems, namely Nanoelectronics (A1), Flexible and Wearable Electronics (A2) and Electronic Smart Systems (A3).
+5E underpin digitisation and supports specifically the European electronics industry in seizing opportunities by federating – not merging – the three European electronics ecosystems, namely Nanoelectronics (A1), Flexible, Organic & Printed Electronics (A2) and Electronic Smart Systems (A3).

 Federation is being achieved by developing a Joint Vision based on the state of play and focusing on interfaces, as well as on opportunities for collaboration and cross-fertilisation.
 A technology and application meta-roadmap will be elaborated and implemented in the three electronics areas, in application sectors, in the areas of digitisation, as well as on the European and regional policy levels.